 Testing your app on HoloLens

 Holographic apps need to run smoothly in a diverse set of environments.
 They also need to maintain performance and user comfort at all times.
 Performance is so important to the user's experience with a Holographic app that we have an entire topic devoted to it.
-Please make sure you read and follow the Understanding Performance for Mixed Reality
+Make sure you read and follow the Understanding Performance for Mixed Reality

 Testing 3D in 3D

 - Test your app in as many different spaces as possible.
 Try in large rooms, small rooms, bathrooms, kitchens, bedrooms, offices, and so on.
 Also take into consideration rooms with non-standard features such as non-vertical walls, curved walls, non-horizontal ceilings.
 Does it work well when transitioning between rooms, floors, going through hallways or stairs?

 - Test your app in different lighting conditions.
 Does it respond properly to different environmental conditions like lighting, black surfaces, and transparent or reflective surfaces like mirrors and glass walls.

 - Test your app in different motion conditions.
 Put on device and try your scenarios in various states of motion.
 Does it respond properly to different movement or steady state?

 - Test how your app works from different angles.
 If you have a world locked hologram, what happens if your user walks behind it?
 What happens if something comes between the user and the hologram?
 What if the user looks at the hologram from above or below?